kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 - title : Functional Programming with F#
-- description : Introduction to functional programming using F#
+- description : A primer to the world of Functional Programming with F#
 - author : Kai Ito
 - theme : night
 - transition : default